zambiazzi/zambiazzi/README.md

 ### Hi there!
 My name is Lucas

-- 🔭 I'm currently seeking my first profissional oportunity as a professional Junior Software Developer
+- 🔭 I'm currently seeking my first profissional oportunity as a professional Software Developer
 - 🌱 Studyng JavaScript with Node.js

 Languages and technologies where I have more expertise.